gitty-what-gitty-who/synchronize/README.md

 ## Description

-This Windows batch script mirrors your Windows personal directories to the USB drive,. <br/>
-It performs a one-way synchronization operation, not a backup. <br/>
+This batch script allows Windows users to quickly and easily mirror their Windows personal folders onto a USB drive.  <br/> It performs a one-way synchronization from your PC to the USB drive, meaning:

+- New and updated files on your PC will be copied to the USB.
+- Files deleted from your PC will also be removed from the USB.

+This is not a backup, but a fast way to keep your USB folders identical to your Windows personal folders. <br/>

 ## Operation overview